EmilGabriel81/FishingApp/README.md

 5.View reports

-## Pm me for any technical related questions that you may have regarding the implementation
+## Pm me for any technical related questions, that you may have, regarding the implementation